tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/03-Stu_Trading_Signals/README.md

 1. Create a Dual Moving Average Crossover Trading Signal that indicates shorting opportunities.

-  * Create a filtered DataFrame containing just the `Date` and `Close` columns of the VNQ stock data.
+  i.
+Create a filtered DataFrame containing just the `Date` and `Close` columns of the VNQ stock data.

-  * Set the `Date` column as the index to the DataFrame.
+  ii.
+Set the `Date` column as the index to the DataFrame.

-  * Set a `short_window` and `long_window` to `50` and `100`, respectively.
+  iii.
+Set a `short_window` and `long_window` to `50` and `100`, respectively.

-  * Create a 50-day moving average, and a 100-day moving average, from the VNQ closing prices using the `rolling` and `mean` functions.
+  iv.
+Create a 50-day moving average, and a 100-day moving average, from the VNQ closing prices using the `rolling` and `mean` functions.

-  * Initialize a new DataFrame column `Signal` and set the values to 0.
+  v.
+Initialize a new DataFrame column `Signal` and set the values to 0.

-  * Use the NumPy `where` function to set the signal column to `1.0` when the SMA50 is less than SMA100 and `0.0` otherwise.
+  vi.
+Use the NumPy `where` function to set the signal column to `1.0` when the SMA50 is less than SMA100 and `0.0` otherwise.

-  * Use the `diff` function on the `Signal` column and assign the values to a `Entry/Exit` column to indicate trade entry and exit points in time.
+  vii.
+Use the `diff` function on the `Signal` column and assign the values to a `Entry/Exit` column to indicate trade entry and exit points in time.

 2. Plot the entry and exit points of your Short Dual Moving Average Crossover signal.

-  * Create scatter plots for the entry and exit points.
+  i.
+Create scatter plots for the entry and exit points.
 Use the colour green to indicate the entry points.
 Use a second scatter plot with red markers to indicate the exit points.

-  * Create line plots for the VNQ closing prices, the 50-day moving average, and the 100-day moving average.
+  ii.
+Create line plots for the VNQ closing prices, the 50-day moving average, and the 100-day moving average.

-  * Create a composite plot that overlays all of the above into a single plot.
+  iii.
+Create a composite plot that overlays all of the above into a single plot.

 ---